 Wouldn’t it be amazing if your content optimized itself as it was being delivered?
 That’s exactly the promise of machine learning– and with personalization rules correctly configured it should also be the reality.
 What’s more, if you plan well, you can gain insights—or human learning—to inform your content strategy moving forward.

-In the previous articles in this series (part one and part two), we’ve touched on the importance of measuring your content’s performance as you’re automating its delivery.
+In the previous articles in this series, we’ve touched on the importance of measuring your content’s performance as you’re automating its delivery.
 It’s always important to understand content’s contribution to business outcomes since it makes the case for the value of content operation to your organization.

 However, measurement and evaluation are even more valuable when viewed as drivers of insight that can inform your content strategy.
 In this article, we’re going to look at the ways you can achieve this, using the data you’re collecting while automating personalized content.

 Let’s begin with breaking down the levels at which you can measure automated content.

 Website content performance is usually collected on three levels: the audience (users), the session (visits), and the hit (page) level.
 Data collected on these three levels are appended together to get a full view of what your users do with your web content.
 However, since your automated content is designed with components, your hit-level data exists on both the page and component level.
 Each of these levels provides the opportunity for unique insight.

 The audience level is discussed in detail in part one of this series.
 What we’re trying to determine is our users’ intent – how does the data that we collect about our users inform us of their goals with our content?
 Voice of customer tools like ContentWRX can allow users to explicitly state their goals for using content, but this can also be inferred by creating user cohorts based on the behaviors of similar users, as described in part two of this series.

 Now let’s take a deeper look at the other two levels at which we collect data and how this data can help optimize your content.